vuthanhcong97/initial-project/README.md

 # Install

--   setup project by create-react-app and install redux, redux-thunk, react-router, styled-component with some configs
+-   setup project by create-react-app and react router v6, redux toolkit, prettier and config pretty code pre-commit

 ## Use global